-There are several styles that can be recognized as an influence: classical composers like Ravel, Debussy or Stranvinsky; the big bands of the 40’s; and different exotic styles, such as samba, latin, and calypso jazz.
-It is also related with Exotica and lounge music and may be regarded as a precursor to the space music. (!)
+There are several styles that can be recognized as an influence: classical composers like Ravel, Debussy or Stravinsky; the big bands of the ’40s; and different exotic styles, such as Samba, Latin, and Calypso Jazz.
+It is also related to Exotica and lounge music and may be regarded as a precursor to space music. (!)

 Populated with the outcasts from other well-established genres, Space Age Pop is full of brilliant, bizarre, and exciting sounds, which are particularly striking to ears accustomed to the stereotypes that populate the more familiar genres.

 The strictest definition limits exotica to the imitations of Polynesian, Afro-Caribbean, and Hawaiian music that were produced by Les Baxter and others from the mid-1950s to the very early ’60s.
 There were two primary strains of this kind of exotica: Jungle and Tiki.
 The jungle was definitely a Hollywood creation, with its roots in Tarzan movies or W.H.
 Hudson’s novel, Green Mansions.
 Les Baxter was the king of jungle exotica and spawned a host of imitators while opening the doors for a few more genuine articles such as Chaino, Thurston Knudson, and Guy Warren.

 Tiki was introduced with Martin Denny’s Waikiki nightclub combo cum jungle noises cover of Baxter’s ‘Quiet Village’, although Denny’s vibe player, Arthur Lyman, soon became the style’s most representative artist.
 Tiki rode a wave of popularity in the late ’50s and early ’60s marked by the entrance of Hawaii as the 50th state in 1959 and the introduction of Tiki hut cocktail bars and restaurants around the United States!